Quantum-Flytrap/quantumflytrap.com/content/posts/virtual-lab-updates-oct-2022.md

 As you may already know, we published a paper, [Visualizing quantum mechanics in an interactive simulation - Virtual Lab by Quantum Flytrap](https://doi.org/10.1117/1.OE.61.8.081808), Optical Engineering 61(8), 081808 (2022).

+While [we are closing Quantum Flytrap as a company](/blog/closing-quantum-flytrap), we are committed to keeping Virtual Lab free, up and running.
+We love it as much as you do! :)

 [Enjoy!](https://lab.quantumflytrap.com/)

 Piotr & Klem